Mary Murrell is a cultural anthropologist and independent scholar/researcher whose work concerns the intersections of

-In a different direction, I have a deepening interest in birds and their ecologies.
-In season, I have been participating in citizen science projects that collect observations from individuals about bird location and breeding activity in Wisconsin.
-I am contemplating the pursuit of a formal research project focused on the social relationships among individuals, birds, conservationists, governments, and scientists, especially as made concrete through “big data.”
+In a somewhat different direction, I have a deepening interest in birds and their ecologies.
+In season, I participate in citizen science projects that collect observations from individuals about bird location and breeding activity in Wisconsin.
+Within these projects, I am following the social relationships among citizens, birds, governments, and scientists, and how they are captured and translated through “big data.”

 I received my Ph.D. in anthropology from the University of California, Berkeley, in 2012.
 My dissertation research received support from the National Science Foundation, the American Council of Learned Societies, the Andrew H. Mellon Foundation, and the University of California.

 My teaching — at the University of California, Berkeley, and the University of Wisconsin, Madison — has focused on the anthropology of media/new media and science and technology studies.